toucansites/toucan/Examples/theswiftdev.com/src/content/index.md

 ---
-title: Latest Swift articles
+title: Articles about application development
-description: Articles about server-side Swift application development.
+description: Articles about application development using the Swift programming language.
-image: images/defaults/default.png
 template: index
 ---

-# Welcome
+# The.Swift.Dev.

-Home page content
+Articles about application development using the Swift programming language.